nayanika237/commerce-operations.en/help/tools/quality-patches-tool/        install-quality-patches-tool.md

 ---
 title: 'Install [!DNL Quality Patches Tool]'
-description: 'Install the latest version of the [!DNL Quality Patches Tool] to getversion, a set of quality patches are introduced to fix known issues or bugs in your Adobe Commerce implementation.'
+description: 'Learn how to install the [!DNL Quality Patches Tool] to self-serve bug fixes in your Adobe Commerce implementation.'
 feature: Tools and External Services
 role: Admin, Developer
+type: Troubleshooting
 exl-id: a83d3834-841d-4b90-b40a-fda985a85452
 ---
 # Install [!DNL Quality Patches Tool (QPT)]

-With every release of a new QPT version, a set of quality patches are introduced to fix known issues or bugs in your Adobe Commerce implementation.
-Each patch is compatible with specific versions of Adobe Commerce.
-Update to the latest version of QPT to get the latest patches.
+Adobe Commerce periodically releases new individual patches.
+Install [!DNL Quality Patches Tool] or update to the latest version to get new individual patches.

 See [[!DNL Quality Patches Tool]: Search for patches](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) for a complete list of released patches and their supported Adobe Commerce versions.